800.00 Food Sales, Alcoholic Beverage Service and Vendors

 1091.00 Authorization Requirements.

 The Montana Board of Regents prohibits the consumption of alcoholic beverages on Montana State University property, except at locations and events as authorized by the President or designee.
-The Vice President for Student Affairs, as designee of the President, may authorize consumption and/or service of alcoholic beverages at certain events.
+The Vice President for Administration and Finance, as designee of the President, may authorize consumption and/or service of alcoholic beverages at certain events.
 Consumption and/or service of alcoholic beverages will be approved only with a substantive event at which alcoholic beverages are not the primary focus of the event.
 Any sale and/or service of alcoholic beverages at an event must meet the following conditions:

 - All sales and service of alcohol shall be in compliance with Montana laws.

 - Any sale of alcohol must be by an authorized vendor holding a valid liquor license.
 Sale of tickets to an event where complimentary alcohol is served will be considered a sale of alcohol;

 - Unless using a licensed alcohol vendor, any server of alcohol at University sponsored events on and off campus must have responsible alcohol server training or TIPS training; No consumption of alcohol by persons selling or serving alcohol is permitted;

 - Any person who is authorized to serve or sell alcohol who has reason to question the age of a person ordering alcohol must verify age by requesting a photo identification that proves the individual is over 21.
 No service or sale of alcohol to persons who are intoxicated or disorderly is allowed;

 - Non-alcoholic beverages and food must be made available at events where alcohol is served or sold; and

 - Alcohol may only be served or consumed in approved locations.

 - Access to the event must be controlled by the Event Sponsor.